The Computer Engineering course is a hefty educational investment.

 First, as a five-year degree course, there are at least ten semesters to pursue the route.
 (Not that it’s the longest of degrees to seek out there.)
 Sometimes it is longer.
 If things go wrong such as financial constraints, failure to cope up with subjects, and flunking due to lack of focus on studies, there is a risk that initial investment will yield zero results.
 Also, the projects involved are somewhat a realization of science fiction imagination — quasi-invention using real, expensive accessories, and leaned more towards failure than success.

-Some kids take it as a fancy title they can hold on for a while.
+Some kids take it as a fancy title they can hold on to for a while.

 “Computer engineering?
 Wow, high-tech man diay imo course.
 ‘Nya unsa man ang trabaho nimo ana?
 Computer technician?
 Kanang tig-ayo ug guba nga computer ba.”

 Graduation is a long way away, so we didn’t even imagine what kind of careers await us.
 For others, it’s a distressing sign that the course isn’t a good choice, at least for them.
 Parents might have selected it for them.
 (Hint: parents whose failed Engineering ambitions pass the baton to their kids to make dreams happen.)

 Right out of high school, we were required to choose a course in college with little knowledge, or aptitude test to determine which bachelor’s degree to pursue based on our interests, math or social skills, or aversions.

 We had CSAT, PACT, and a few other tests for which I had good marks.
 But they were not utilized much except bragging rights for those with high percentile rank.

 I took UPCAT and passed Chemical Engineering admission to the Los Baños campus of the University of the Philippines, but financial issues failed me.
 But I managed to secure another government scholarship and that techie course name from a list of eligible courses caught my attention.